 Note: All outlet LEDs turn OFF after enabling the energy pulsing.
 You still can turn on or off outlets during the pulsing period though outlet LEDs do not change their status.

 to show the status of the 12V power supply to the controller.

-to show the information of total active 5) If your Legrand PDU has more than one inlet, press power (W) and total active energy (Wh).
+5. If your PX3TS has more than one inlet, press (W) and total active energy (Wh).